pascomnet/documentation/site/content/clients/desktop-userguide/_index.en.md

 ![3-way-conferencing](3_way_conference.en.png)

-A 3-way-conference is started in a similar fashon to an [Attended Transfer](/clients/client-user-guide/#attended-transfer) via a 2 step process.
+A 3-way-conference is started in a similar fashion to an [Attended Transfer](/clients/client-user-guide/#attended-transfer) via a 2 step process.

 1. Click the *Add Participant* button and call the required party.
 2. To start a 3-way-conference simply click on the *Conference* button.